 (b) Procedural rules and a timetable for the conduct of the selected mode of proceedings.

-(c) A procedure for selection and compensation of any neutral person who may be employed by the parties in dispute.
+(c) A procedure for selection and compensation of any neutral person who may be employed by the parties in dispute; and

 (d) Whether the parties should seek the assistance of a dispute resolution organisation.

-3.6 Subject to clauses 3.1 to 3.4 (inclusive), any party may, by written notice to any other party, require that, if a dispute between those parties arising out of the Consultancy Agreement is not resolved within 10 Business Days of receipt of such notice by the other party, the dispute shall be immediately submitted for determination by a single arbitrator nominated by the President, for the time being, of the Auckland District Law Society after consultation with those parties.
+12.6 Subject to clauses 12.1 to 12.4 (inclusive), any party may, by written notice to any other party, require that, if a dispute between those parties arising out of the Consultancy Agreement is not resolved within 10 Working Days of receipt of such notice by the other party, the dispute shall be immediately submitted for determination by a single arbitrator nominated by the President, for the time being, of the Auckland District Law Society after consultation with those parties.

-(a) The arbitration shall be conducted pursuant to Arbitration Act 1908.
+(a) The arbitration shall be conducted pursuant to Arbitration Act 1908; and

 (b) The parties’ respective responsibilities for the costs of the arbitration shall be determined by the arbitrator.

 12.8 A dispute over part of an invoice should not delay payment of the balance that is undisputed.

 13.1 Any written notice required to be given pursuant to the Consultancy Agreement shall (without limitation) be deemed validly given if: